 Aim for 2 hours and 30 minutes a week of moderate aerobic activities.

-- If you weren’t exercising before, start slowly.
-Spread your activity out over the week.
+- If you weren't exercising before, start slowly.
+Try breaking your activity up into 10-minute chunks of time.

-- Choose activities that make your heart beat faster, like walking fast, dancing, swimming, or raking leaves.
+- Choose aerobic activities — activities that make your heart beat faster — like walking fast, dancing, swimming, or raking leaves.
 You should still be able to talk during these activities.

-- Be sure to drink extra water before, while, and after you exercise.
+- Be sure to drink extra water before, during, and after exercising.

 - Take a break if you get short of breath or feel uncomfortable.

 Follow these tips when you do strengthening exercises.

 - Don’t strain to lift heavy weights.
 Instead, do more repetitions (lifts) with lighter weights.
 You can also use cans of food as weights.

 - Make sure you aren’t holding your breath while you exercise.
 Breathe out as you lift something, and breathe in as you relax.

 - Avoid exercises that could strain your lower back.